-[86] There is other evidence to lead a reasonable observer to conclude that the Commissioner prejudged the outcome of the investigation.
-In Mr. Perreault's book entitled Inside Gomery (which the Commissioner in the foreword to the book described as "accurate" ["exacte" in the original, French version]) and in an article in the Toronto Star, dated March 1, 2006, Commissioner Gomery is cited as having stated the following with respect to the answer given by the Applicant when asked who was responsible for managing the Sponsorship Program: "And the very answer he gave me was the only answer that counted as far as I was concerned."
+[85] There is other evidence to lead a reasonable observer to conclude that the Commissioner prejudged the outcome of the investigation.
+In Mr. Perreault's book entitled Inside Gomery (which the Commissioner in the foreword to the book described as "accurate" ["exacte" in the original, French version]) and in an article in the Toronto Star, dated March 1, 2006, Commissioner Gomery is cited as having stated the following with respect to the answer given by Mr. Chrétien when asked who was responsible for managing the Sponsorship Program: "And the very answer he gave me was the only answer that counted as far as I was concerned."
 "So, with this answer, I had everything that I needed."
-Again, this comment was made before all the evidence had been heard from the witnesses who were called to testify or were to be called to testify.
-A reasonable, well-informed person, viewing this statement, would conclude that, instead of sitting as a dispassionate decision-maker presiding over the hearings with no pre-established ideas regarding the conclusions he would eventually reach after hearing all the evidence, the Commissioner had a plan or checklist of the evidence that was expected and which was required in order to support pre-determined conclusions.
+Mr. Chrétien's answer referred to by Commissioner Gomery was given in the course of the following exchange between Me Roy, Commissioner Gomery, and Mr. Chrétien at the February 8, 2005 hearing of the Commission: